Vicwin13/lib_mgt/README.md

 A Simple Library Management Database

 # Description
-This is a simple library management database that allows users to load out books based on it's author and what is loaded out is being documented.
+This is a simple library management database that allows users to loan out books based on its author, and what is loaned out is being documented.

 # How to run the file
 - Go to File → Run SQL Script…